codingMustache/codingMustache/README.md

 ## Joke of the Day

-As I suspected, someone has been adding soil to my garden.
-The plot thickens.
+Frankenstein enters a bodybuilding competition and finds he has seriously misunderstood the objective.

 ## Daily Trivia

-What is the number of keys on a standard Windows Keyboard?
+What does the International System of Quantities refer 1024 bytes as?
- 1. 76
+ 1. Kylobyte
- 2. 94
+ 2. Kibibyte
- 3. 104
+ 3. Kilobyte
- 4. 64
+ 4. Kelobyte

 <details>
   <summary>Answer</summary>
-  104
+  Kibibyte
 </details>